Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 What Are 12-Week-Old Puppies Like?

 12 weeks is usually the normal age for dogs to be sent home from the breeder.
 This mostly applies to smaller breeds.
-For example, Maltese puppies don't usually go to their new homes until they are 12-weeks-old because they are still not fully developed, both mentally and physically.
+For example, Maltese puppies don't usually go to their new homes until they are 12 weeks old because they are still not fully developed, both mentally and physically.

-Larger breeds, such as Labs, are usually ready to go to their new homes at 8 weeks.
-If you purchase from a breeder, any puppy older than 8 weeks may have been a singleton (the only puppy of the litter) or it was left over from a litter that has already been sold.
+Larger breeds, such as Labs, are usually ready to go to their new homes at eight weeks.
+If you purchase from a breeder, any puppy older than eight weeks may have been a singleton (the only puppy of the litter) or it was left over from a litter that has already been sold.
 Owners also sometimes return puppies to the breeder if they were not a good match.
 Of course, puppies may likely be older than 12 weeks if you go to a shelter.

 Regardless, this article will cover almost everything there is to know when dealing with your new buddy.
 Normally, at this age, puppies are a handful, but luckily, puppyhood goes by really fast.
 You might even find yourself missing your pet's funny quirks.

 12-Week-Old Puppy Development

 At this age, they are only a fraction of what they'll be as adults.
 They have all the cute neotenic traits of younger puppies, but they are also a tad bit taller and longer, and their muzzles are starting to gradually lengthen.

 At this age, the puppies are still covered in soft hair that, fortunately, sheds very little.
 They will need a very delicate shampoo that is pH balanced.
 This is a good age to introduce the puppy to bathing.
 Be sure to make the experience positive and fun.
 You can also use dog wipes that are hypoallergenic and alcohol-free for cleaning in between baths.